ExpressGateway/express-gateway.io/docs/admin/index.md

 ```

 ### Security
+To disable Admin API remove `admin` section from the `gateway.config.yml`

 The raw Admin API should not be publically available for security reasons.

 If you decide to expose Admin API you need to secure it.